'The ball stopped going in the hoop': Late second half cold spell sends Husker men's hoops to 0-4 in Big Ten

 Nebraska started as well as it could have offensively, making its first seven shots in a frenetic opening segment for both teams.

-Despite that hot start, the Huskers lead just 17-12 as Michigan State had its own stretch of six consecutive made shots.
+Despite that hot start, the Huskers led just 17-12 as Michigan State had its own stretch of six consecutive made shots.

 Only one team was able to keep the offense going.